 Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.

 This programme offers a comprehensive research training in developmental and educational psychology.
 It is recognised by the Economic and Social Research Council and can lead to further study at doctoral level.

-UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science - students learn from cutting-edge researchers in the field.
+UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science - students learn from leading researchers in the field.

-Our alumni include government ministers; heads of schools, other educational institutions and NGOs; and Olympians and prize-winning authors.
+Our alumni include government ministers; heads of schools, other educational institutions and NGOs; Olympians; and prize-winning authors.

 Full-time: 1 year; Part-time: 2 years; Flexible: up to 4 years;